 In contrast, fulfillment and satisfaction with media consumption obtained some researchers’ attention.
 The Uses and Gratification Theory is an example that focuses on why and what the audience does with mass communication tools.
 It favors active audiences and suggests that the audience’s engagement with media happens according to their own desire (DeFleur L. and DeFleur H., 2016: 192).
 The users might choose specific media to seek relaxation, entertainment, or social interaction.
 Currently, many media entities have developed access to on-demand media products, giving audiences the ability to consume them anywhere, anytime, and as often as they desire (Li, 2013: 8).

-A spokesman for the British Psychological Society was not convinced.
-He said:
+British Psychological Society was not convinced, saying,

 There is a difference between pressing a buzzer and shooting their classmates in a college(Radford, 2000)